- About Us

 For more information regarding NABCEP and how it relates to MREA courses and certificates, visit our NABCEP page.

 For more general information about the North American Board of Certified Energy Practitioners, visit www.nabcep.org.

 NABCEP Certification exams are offered every spring and fall and vary in location.
 Dates are posted on the NABCEP calendar, and applications are due approximately two months in advance of the exam date.

-You can take the NABCEP PV Entry Level Exam through the MREA, if you have successfully completed Basic PV (PV 101), PV Site Assessor Training (PV 201), and PV System Design (PV 202).
+You can take the NABCEP PV Associate Exam through the MREA, if you have successfully completed Basic PV (PV 101), PV Site Assessor Training (PV 201), and PV System Design (PV 202).
 The paper exam is available in Custer (WI) or at an approved MREA test site.
 There is also the option to take the exam online.
 See our NABCEP page for more information and registration links.